At a Glance

 ✨Showcase Your Academic Achievements

 Make sure to highlight your 2:1 or higher in Electronics Engineering or a related discipline.
-Be prepared to discuss specific projects or coursework that demonstrate your understanding of digital design and hardware development.
+Discuss specific projects or coursework that demonstrate your understanding of digital design and hardware development.

 Express your enthusiasm for digital hardware design and low-level systems during the interview.
 Share any personal projects or experiences that reflect your interest in ASICs, FPGAs, or computer architecture.